 We do not collect any special personal information about you.

 Special personal information is data about your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.

-3. If you do not provide personal information we need
+3. If you do not provide personal information that we need

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform that contract.
-In that case, we may have to stop providing a service to you.
+In that case, we may have to stop providing our services to you.
 If so, we will notify you of this at the time.

 4. Information we process because we have a contractual obligation with you

 When you use our website or otherwise agree to our terms and conditions, a contract is formed between you and us.

 In order to carry out our obligations under that contract we must process the information you give us.
 Some of this information may be personal information.